Quinnca77/Noqturne/README.md

 improve the algorithm somehow.

 ## Contributions
 I am currently not accepting external contributions to this repository.
-If you really want to make changes yourself, please make a fork or open a Github issue if it's about a bug.
+If you really want to make changes yourself, please make a fork or open a GitHub issue if it's about a bug.
 No guarantees are given on the time taken for a bug to be patched, this is a hobby project after all.

 ## FAQ
 #### Is this still being maintained?
 Yes, although the last commit might have been a while ago.
-As long as there are still bugs to be fixed and improvements to be made (AKA always), I will be mainting this project until stated otherwise.
+As long as there are still bugs to be fixed and improvements to be made (AKA always), I will be maintaining this project until stated otherwise.
 #### I cannot get this project to work for me
 Technically, that's not even a question, but I'll let that slip for now.
 Try to follow the steps in [Installation](#installation) as closely as possible and if you still cannot figure out why things don't work, you can always contact me.